heche-psb/fossiler/README.md

 Satish K. Srivastava, Dennis R. Braman (2010).
 The revised generic diagnosis, specific description and synonymy of the Late Cretaceous *Rosannia manika* from Alberta, Canada: Its phytogeography and affinity with family Lactoridaceae.
 Review of Palaeobotany and Palynology, 159(1–2): 2-13.

 Scott R.W.
 (2009).
 Uppermost Albian biostratigraphy and chronostratigraphy.
 Carnets de Géologie / Notebooks on Geology, Brest, Article 2009/03 (CG2009_A03)

+S. Hislop.
+(1861).
+Remarks on the geology of Nágpur.
+Journal of the Bombay Branch of the Royal Asiatic Society, 6: 194-204.

 Swisher, C.C., Wang, Y.Q., Wang, X.L., Xu, X. and Wang, Y. (1999).
 Cretaceous age for the feathered dinosaurs of Liaoning, China.
 Nature, 400: 58–61.